zx1239856/libserver/README.md

 systemctl enable libserver # Automatic startup the server when system boots
 ```

+### Email Sending Customization

+The server supports notifying users to return books and password reset through Email.
+You can choose to use either plain text Email or one equipped with HTML, which would be much more beautiful.

+To customize your Email, please create a folder named **template** in the same directory as the server App.
+And create two HTML files, **forgetPwd.html** for password reset, **returnNotify.html** for book return notification.
+The forgetPwd.html should contain **%%Newpwd** placeholder, and retrnNotify.html should contain **%%Bookname** and **%%Exptime**.

+You can refer to [example HTML](https://github.com/zx1239856/libserver/tree/master/template) here.

 ## Problem Resolutions

 Here is guidance to some common problems.

 **Q**: QSqlDatabase: QMYSQL driver not loaded

 **A**: This problem comes from the version of libmysqlclient.so.
 Typically, MySQL drivers of QT support version 18 of this library.
-If you have versions that is not identical, the MySQL would not load.
+If you have versions that are not identical, the MySQL would not load.

 To solve this, you need to install [RPM](https://pkgs.org/download/libmysqlclient.so.18) or [DEB](https://launchpad.net/ubuntu/xenial/amd64/libmysqlclient18/5.6.25-0ubuntu1) package, and the problem should be addressed.